PostgREST/postgrest/admin.rst

 The burst argument tells Nginx to start dropping requests if more than five queue up from a specific IP.

-Nginx rate limiting is general and indescriminate.
+Nginx rate limiting is general and indiscriminate.
 To rate limit each authenticated request individually you will need to add logic in a :ref:`Custom Validation <custom_validation>` function.

 Debugging
 =========